Call for Proposals for 2023

 - Contact information and biographical statement (750-character limit) for each author

 - Project description (5-10 pages, double spaced, 12-point font) in Adobe PDF or Microsoft Word format:

 - 150-200 word abstract summarizing its purpose and content

 - Discussion of relevant theory, contributions to literature in the field, and methodology; other relevant information may also be included

 - Statement and itemized budget describing how the Catt Prize will contribute to the research project

-As proposals are blind-reviewed, do not include author names in the project description.
+As proposals are double-blind peer reviewed, do not include identifying information such as author names or institutions in the project description.